-Who Can Apply to Become an Associate of LBMA
+Who Can Apply to Become an LBMA Affiliate Member

-The Associate category attracts a range of international market participants.
-These include traders in other markets, or companies that are active in functions relevant to the London bullion market like mining, inspection, assaying and consultancy related activities.
+Affiliate Membership of the LBMA is available to a range of international market participants, service providers, technology providers, exchanges, intermediaries.
+It is also open to companies that are active in functions relevant to the London bullion market like mining, inspection, assaying and consultancy related activities.
 Logistics and vaulting companies who are not active in the Loco London Market may also apply for this classification of membership.
-Refiners who are interested in applying to become an Associate need to apply for GDL status before doing so.
+Refiners who are interested in applying to become an Affiliate Member need to be accredited as a GDL Refiner before doing so.

-Companies applying to be an Associate need to name three LBMA Members as attesters as part of their application.
-These should be companies with whom the applicant has had a bullion based trading relationship for at least one year.
+Companies applying to be an Affiliate Member need to name three LBMA Members as attesters as part of their application.
+These should be companies with whom the applicant has had a bullion-based trading relationship for at least one year.
 LBMA will require each attester to supply a letter of recommendation, confirming the applicant's suitability for Membership, together with a description of the scope and duration of their bullion-based relationship.